roshantac/EVA4-Phase2/S2_mobilenet_v2_custom_dataset/README.md

     - Large Quadcopters
     - Small Quadcopters
     - Winged Drones

-    - All images are zipped in to  https://github.com/EVA4-RS-Group/Phase2/releases/download/s2/final_images_ver2.zip
+3a.
+All images zipped present at  https://github.com/EVA4-RS-Group/Phase2/releases/download/s2/final_images_ver2.zip
     - **datset.csv**  - contains list of images and the corresponding class name.
 Created by program present in test_train_csvGen.py
     - **img_class.csv** - contains list of all images and their respective classes.
 Created by program present in test_train_csvGen.py